Probate Q&A Series

 5. Take the Oath and Receive Letters

-Once the clerk approves your petition, you will take an oath to perform duties faithfully.
+Once the clerk approves your application, you will take an oath to perform duties faithfully.
 The clerk then issues Letters Testamentary or Letters of Administration.
 These “letters” give you authority to manage and distribute the estate.

 Key Points to Remember